sophiebits/blog/_posts/2013-06-18-a-near-perfect-oninput-shim-for-ie-8-and-9.md

 ## Simulating the input event in IE 8

 Let's see how to simulate the input event in IE 8.
-Conveniently, IE supports a proprietary event called [propertychange](http://msdn.microsoft.com/en-us/library/ie/ms536956%28v=vs.85%29.aspx) which fires whenever the any property of an element changes, including `value`.
+Conveniently, IE supports a proprietary event called [propertychange](http://msdn.microsoft.com/en-us/library/ie/ms536956%28v=vs.85%29.aspx) which fires whenever any property of an element changes, including `value`.
 Thus, you can get 80% of the way there by doing:

 {% highlight javascript %}
 el.attachEvent("onpropertychange", function(e) {